karolrav/IBAN_check/README.md

 #Note
 I modified task a little bit.

-so that there is only one service which does all the job.
+So that there is only one service which does all the job.
 Exported csv displays both of required values(IBAN validation, BANK) which I think is way more efficient.
 Data is stored inside database but can be ADDed with file.
-IBAN is unique which can not dublicate.
+IBANs are unique which can not dublicate.

 #Sneak peak photos: